ALL

 Talk to people who understand

 It can help to talk to others who have lost someone to suicide.
 Sharing an experience can be healing.
-Many organizations offer bereavement groups to help you cope.
+Many organizations offer bereavement groups.
 Find a group that makes you feel comfortable to listen and share.
 Visit the Canadian Association for Suicide Prevention to find a grief or bereavement program near you.

 • Take one moment or one day at a time.
-Give yourself time to heal.
+Give yourself time.

 • Get professional help if you need it.